 François Ozon probably doesn’t get much sleep.
 At the age of just 49, the incredibly prolific French filmmaker has authored 40 feature films.
-While his neoclassic Frantz is still showing in cinemas, the director has already come up with yet another masterpiece, which has literally just premiered at the 70th Cannes Film Festival.
+While his neoclassic Frantz was still showing in cinemas, the director has already came up with yet another masterpiece called The Double Lover, which premiered at the 70th Cannes Film Festival.

 Repressed sexuality is one of the central pillars of the movie.
 You will watch these desires come out in the most varied shapes and forms, from the very sensual to the borderline ludicrous.
 There is rape, a strap-on dildo in an undesired orifice, sex with identical twins, sex with dicephalic paparagus twins (a siamese with two heads), amongst other dirtylicious depravities in the movie.
 What’s most incredible is that Ozon manages to tie all of this together in a coherent narrative.

 This is also a film about duplicitous and split personality, and how we all have to negotiate with a strange twin living us.
 We all have to grapple with our inherent ambiguity, and make sure the dominant side doesn’t take over, absorb or kill the weaker one.
 Ozon creates a breathtaking cinematic allegory for the Manichean duel we all have to stage in our lives, and how repressed sexuality can easily morph in to hysteria or perhaps something more serious.
 Maybe psychosis?